phoenixframework/phoenix/E_views.md

 ```
 When we reload the Welcome to Phoenix page, we should see our new title.

 The `<%=` and `%>` are from the Elixir [Eex](http://elixir-lang.org/docs/stable/eex/) project.
 They enclose executable Elixir code within a template.
 The `=` tells Eex to print the result.
-If the `=` is not there, Eex wills still execute the code, but there will be no output.
+If the `=` is not there, Eex will still execute the code, but there will be no output.
 In our example, we are calling the `title` function from `HelloPhoenix.View` and printing the output into the title tag.

 Note that we didn't need to fully qualify the `title` function with `HelloPhoenix.View`.
 Our layout template has a layout view to render it, and the layout view uses `HelloPhoenix.View`.